 Office visits, also known as individual provider services, are covered.
 The following services may be included in an office visit:

 Orthodontia, such as braces or retainers, is not a covered benefit except when related to the surgical correction of a congenital abnormality such as a cleft palate.
-Note that dental benefits are available under the separate TRICARE dental programs.
-See also adjunctive dental.
+Note dental benefits are available under the separate TRICARE dental programs.
+Also see adjunctive dental.

 Orthoptics is not a covered benefit.
 Examples of orthoptics include vision therapy, eye exercises or visual training.
 See alternative resources.